ASK: Adversarial Soft k-Nearest Neighbor Attack and Defense: ASK-Defense

 \paragraph{Adversarial generators ${\rm{G1}}, {\rm{G2}}$.} ASK-Def uses the adversarial generators ${\rm{G1}}, {\rm{G2}}$ that generate attacks that seek to maximize two different losses

 where $X^{\rm{adv2}}$ is the adversarial counterpart of $X^{l}$. ${\rm{G1}}$ generates attacks that maximize the DNN cross-entropy loss, while ${\rm{G2}}$ generates attacks that maximize ASK loss.
-Thus ASK-Def reduces to conventional adversarial training (AT) \citep{madry2017towards} when $\lambda=0$ in (\ref{eq: optimization}), while it reduces to hardening against the customized ASK-Atk attack when $\lambda \gg 0$.
-We could also set ${\rm{G1}}$ to generate attacks by a variant of AT, e.g., TRADES \citep{zhang2019theoretically}.
+Thus ASK-Def reduces to conventional adversarial training (AT) \cite{madry2017towards} when $\lambda=0$ in (\ref{eq: optimization}), while it reduces to hardening against the customized ASK-Atk attack when $\lambda \gg 0$.
+We could also set ${\rm{G1}}$ to generate attacks by a variant of AT, e.g., TRADES \cite{zhang2019theoretically}.
+The pseudocode for the full ASK-Def procedure is given in Appendix~\ref{sec: app3}.

-ASK-Def is conceptually illustrated in Figure~\ref{fig: mov_gen}, in which we show how using ${\rm{G2}}$ followed by minimizing the ASK loss term help smooth local decision boundaries of DNN and (deep) kNN, increasing resiliency to attack.
-The pseudocode for the full ASK-Def procedure is given in Section~\ref{sec: def_alg} in the Appendix.
+\paragraph{Universal robustness enhancement.} Based on Proposition~\ref{eq: thm}, minimizing the ASK loss improves the model robustness by increasing the mutual information between the perturbed input and the in-class reference data.
+This indicates that ASK-Def is able to increase the model resilience against different kNN-based attacks without knowing the exact attack forms.
+ASK-Def is also conceptually illustrated in Figure~\ref{fig: mov_gen}, in which we show how using ${\rm{G2}}$ followed by minimizing the ASK loss term help smooth local decision boundaries of DNN and (deep) kNN, increasing resiliency to attack.

-\section{Experimental results}
+\section{Experimental Results}

 We focus on image classification tasks using CIFAR-10 and Imagenette (10 sub-classes of ImageNet) databases.
 VGG16 and ResNet18 are trained on CIFAR-10 and Imagenette, respectively.
-More details on the use of these datasets and models are given in Section~\ref{sec: datasets_mod_set} in the Appendix.
-The DkNN \citep{papernot2018deep} is used for illustration of the proposed ASK-Atk and ASK-Def methods.
-The 3rd and 4th convolutional layers are designated as targets.
+More details on the use of these datasets and models are given in Appendix~\ref{sec: app4}.
+The DkNN \cite{papernot2018deep} is used for illustration of the proposed ASK-Atk and ASK-Def methods.
+We name the $i$-th convolutional layer block as Conv $i$.
+For VGG16 (ResNet18), Conv 4 denotes the 10-th layer (13-th layer).
+Conv 3 and Conv 4 are designated as targets.
 If not otherwise specified, we use $\epsilon=8$ as the attack power in evaluations, and use $K=5$ nearest neighbors in the kNN.
 We show results using $95\%$ confidence intervals over 20 (10) trials in ASK-Atk (ASK-Def) studies.